 You received four tapes containing the DNOS object.
 These tapes are labeled DNOS OPERATING SYSTEM BUILD TAPE, DNOS OPERATING SYSTEM BACKUP TAPE VOLUME 1, DNOS OPERATING SYSTEM BACKUP TAPE VOLUME 2, and DNOS OPERATING SYSTEM BACKUP TAPE VOLUME 3.
-Throughout the instructions, we will refer to them by shorter names.
-The first tape will be referred to as Build Tape.
-Each of the others will be referred to as Backup Tape with the appropriate volume indicator.
+The instructions refer to them by shorter names.
+The first tape is referred to as Build Tape.
+The others are referred to as Backup Tape - Volume 1, 2, or 3.

-Use the tape labeled Build Tape and the tape labeled Backup Tape-Volume I to build the DNOS system disk.
+Use the Build Tape and the Backup Tape-Volume 1 to build the DNOS system disk.
 If you plan to use the system generation utility to generate a system after you build the system disk, you must restore the linkable system generation parts from Backup Tape-Volume 2.
 If you plan to use the system configuration utility to modify the shipped system, you must restore Backup Tape-Volume 2 and preserve at least the device service routines (DSRs) on a system or data disk.
 Use Backup Tape-Volume 3 to restore expanded messages and special files that you need to internationalize the DNOS messages and command procedures.

-To build a DNOS system disk from tape, your disk must be at least $16~\mathrm{MB}$ (for example, a CD1400).
+For you to build a DNOS system disk from tape, your disk must be at least 16 megabytes in capacity (for example, a CD1400).

 Your system must be a standard configuration.
 It may be a Business System 300 as shipped.
-It may be a 990/10, 990/10A, 990/12, or a Business system 600 or 800 with a standard ROM loader, at least one disk drive, at least one magnetic tape drive, and at least one VDT from the following configuration:
+It may be a 990/10, 990/10A, 990/12, or a Business System 600 or 800 with a standard ROM loader, at least one disk drive, at least one magnetic tape drive, and at least one VDT from the following configuration:

-TYPE(number) ADDRES s INTERRUPT
+TYPE(number) ADDRESS INTERRUPT

-Disk(1) TILINE >F800 13
+Disk(1) TILINE >FB00 13

 Magnetic tape(1) TILINE >F880 9

 911 VDT CRU >0100 10

-931 or 940 VDT CRU (S300, >1700 CI402, or 8 ( /10A) 9600 Baud
+931 or 940 VDT CRU >1700 (S300, CI402, or /10A) 8 9600 Baud

-931 or 940 VDT (channel 0) TILINE (CI403 >F980 or CI404) 11 9600 Baud
+931 or 940 VDT (channel 0) TILINE >F980 (CI403 or CI404) 11 9600 Baud

-Your hardware may contain more than one magnetic tape drive at the specified location, but you must build from unit 0.
+Your hardware may contain more than one magnetic tape drive at the specified location, but you must build from unit O.

 Note that the terminal shown as a 931 or 940 is generated as a 931.
 If you are using a 940, you need to modify your configuration after building your system disk to make appropriate use of the 940 VDT.
-You can modify the configuration with either the system generation utility using the XSGU command or the system configuration utility using the XSCU command.
-Refer to the $\frac{DNOS}{System}$ Generation Reference Manual for details.
-You can do this modification with XSGU only after you have restored the system generation parts from Backup Tape - Volume 2.
+You can modify the configuration with either the system generation utility, using the XSGU command, or the system configuration utility, using the XSCU command.
+Refer to the DNOS System Generation Reference Manual for details.
+You can do this modification with XSGU only after you have restored the system generation parts from Backup Tape-Volume 2.